lets talk waste.

 All natural (as oppose to synthetic) materials do eventually biodegrade or rot.
-Here’s how long it takes for some commonly used products to biodegrade, when they are scattered about as litter:
+Composting speeds up that process

 Useful composting information

 Biodegradable –Biodegradable products break down through a naturally occurring microorganism, such as fungi or bacteria over a period of time.
-More about biodegrading here
+More about biodegrading HERE

 Compostable – To be classed compostable, items must biodegrade within a certain amount of time, the resulting biomass must be free of toxins, able to sustain plant life and be used as an organic fertilizer or soil additive.